2 Plate Tectonics

 Because of the thickness of continental plates, heat flow from the interior is suppressed.
 The shielding that supercontinents provide is even stronger, eventually causing upwelling of hot mantle material.
 This material uplifts, weakens overlying continental crust, and as convection beneath naturally starts pulling material away from the area, the area starts to be deformed by tensional stress.
 This forms a valley feature known as a rift.
 These features are bounded by normal faults and include tall shoulders called horsts and deep basins called grabens (or half-grabens when only one-sided).
 When rifts form, they can eventually causes lakes and even oceans to form as divergent forces continue (see below).

 This breakup via rifting, while initially seeming random, actually has two influences that dictate the shape and location of rifting.
 First of all, the stable interiors of some continents, called a craton, are seemingly too strong to be broken apart by rifting.
 Where cratons are not a factor, rifting typically occurs along the patterns of a truncated icosahedron, or “soccer ball” pattern.
 This is the geometric pattern of fractures that requires the least amount of energy when expanding a sphere equally in all directions .
-Taking into account the radius of the Earth, this includes ~110 km segments of deformation and volcanism which have 120° turns, forming something known as failed rift arms.
+Taking into account the radius of the Earth, teach side of the soccer ball pattern creates ~110 km long lines of faulting and volcanism, which have 120° angles between them.
+As the rift goes forward and expands in one location, it often fizzles out in other directions.
+This is a main factor in forming something known as failed rift arms.
 Even if the motion stops, a minor basin can develop in this weak spot called an aulacogen, which can form long-lived basins well after tectonic processes stop.
 These are places where extension started but did not continue.
 One famous example is the Mississippi Valley Embayment, which forms a depression through which the upper end of the Mississippi River flows.
 In places where the rift arms do not fail, for example the Afar Triangle, three divergent boundaries can develop near each other forming a triple junction.